 Policy wise, Donald Trump is one of the worst candidates in modern history.
 He believes climate change is a hoax, has endorsed torture and killing terrorists families, and thinks the United States should default on its national debt.
 These views are actually insane and dangerous.
 Of course that’s assuming he’s not bullshitting like usual.
 Trump is the antithesis of Christopher Hitchens- a man with a hallow moral compass, volatile values and a plain lack of curiosity.

 I still have trouble wrapping my mind around how out of the 300 million+ potential candidates, we somehow ended up with Donald Trump and Hillary Clinton.
 But here we are, and one of them will be president of the United States of America.
 If you alone had to decide who would become president of the United States, who would you pick?

 In philosophy there is something known as The Lesser of Two Evils principle.
 Put simply, when faced with selecting from two unpleasant options, the one which is least harmful should be chosen.
 As a utilitarian, this principle is what it used in order to make incredibly difficult decisions in things like the Trolley Problem.
 So who is the lesser of two evils in this case?

 When answering this question it becomes apparent that Hillary Clinton and Donald Trump represent two very different kinds of evil, which makes them very difficult to compare side by side.
-Hillary Clinton represents the evils of massive power, consolidation, globalist and elitist thinking, deception and oligarchy.
-Donald Trump represents the evils of irrationality, chauvinism, utopian thinking, hatred and cynicism.
+Hillary Clinton represents the vices of massive power and consolidation, stagnated thinking, deception and oligarchy.
+Donald Trump represents the vices of irrationality, chauvinism, hatred and fear.